AmiralSynux/BreastCancerDiagnostic/README.md

 randomly or in the light of some heuristic.
 After all the pixels remain in a cluster membership, the image is segmented into these clusters.
 After that, a threshold is applied in order to accentuate the tumor (the brightest part of the mammogram).
 As the pectoral muscle is also a very bright part of the image we used an algorithm to clean the borders of the image.
+For clearing the binary image (the one obtained by thresholding), we used a flood-fill based algorithm.
+Because the white borders had black lines between them, we added a "deep" to the algorithm in order to bypass the problem.
+This deep indicates how much further should it check for white pixels.
+The optimal deep found was 3.

 <h4>Original image</h4>
 <img src="images/C_0279_1.RIGHT_MLO.jpg" alt="Original image"/>